 He also designed and produced the Australian manufactured Eagle Aircraft, which was listed on the ASX in 1987 and later acquired by the Malaysian government.
 Neil has over 40 patents and started his career as a barrister and solicitor in corporate law.

-David is Managing Director of Poseidon Nickel.
+David Singleton was appointed Austal Ship's Chief Executive Officer and Managing Director on 4th April 2016.
+Prior to this he was Managing Director of Poseidon Nickel.
 Prior roles include Managing Director of Clough Ltd, Group Head of Strategy, Mergers and Acquisitions for BAE Systems based in London and CEO of Alenia Marconi Systems in Rome.